IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## Picture Day is Two Weeks Away

-Spring Picture Day is March 10!
+### _Spring Picture Day is March 10!_

-Students will take a picture with their full class, and individual pictures will be available for those interested.
-Helpers are needed!
-Please email membership@IslandViewPTA.org if you have time to help that day.
+Students will take a picture with their full class and individual pictures will be available for those interested. **Helpers are needed!** Please email membership@IslandViewPTA.org if you have time to help that day.

 ## Garden Clean Up Party!